 06 High Rise:

 Between High Rise and Agenda Rouge, I think Agenda Rouge is the more unique shade.
 However, neither shade showcases the Suede formula at its best.
 High Rise is harder in terms of texture, although it is workable and just requires a firmer, more precise brush.
-I picked up High Rise at the same time I bought Vertigo (will these be my last two Private Shadows?
-Only time will tell.)
+I picked up High Rise at the same time I bought Vertigo and of the two, I prefer Vertigo.
 Honestly, I really had liked High Rise every time I'd swatched it, although given the $34 price tag, I confess I was insufficiently wowed to actually fork over the change.
-But when I take a leap of faith - as I did with Vertigo - I jump high and so High Rise came back home with me as well.
+But when I take a leap of faith - as I did with Vertigo - I leap high and so High Rise came back home with me as well.
 I don't regret it.

 This ended up being a surprisingly unique colour that I don't own any dupes of (neither does Rachel).
 High Rise is a deep smokey cool purple, with enough sooty grey to mute the colour down to a true neutral - perfect for a sophisticated daytime eye, a smokey night-out eye, name the occasion really.
 One quibble: High Rise could be improved in terms of texture - it was drier and less smooth than the other Suedes but anyone with a decent brush and an understanding of the basics of blending should be fine.